jbcodeforce/flink-studies/flink-sql/03-nested-row/README.md

     FROM `examples`.`marketplace`.`clicks`;
     ```

-    Recall to create those statement using CLI:
+    Recall to create those statements using CLI the commands look like:

     ```sh
-    confluent flink statement create $statement_name --sql "$sql_statement" --database $DB_NAME --compute-pool $CPOOL_ID --wait
+    confluent flink statement create $statement_name --sql "$sql_statement_file_as_string" --database $DB_NAME --compute-pool $CPOOL_ID --wait
     ```

 1. Access the nested schema in the SELECT (see `dml.nested_user.sql`)

     For array iteration and aggregation for example see the `vw.arrray_of_rows.sql` and a unnesting of the array with

     ```sql
     SELECT window_time, url, T.*